Find care and support

 Do you put care workers on zero hour contracts?

 Absolutely not.
-Currently, all care and support workers are independent, meaning they have full control over their hours, their fees and who they work with.
-We shall be offering employment contracts eventually but these will all be with guaranteed hours and will cover travel time.
+Currently, all care and support workers are independent or employed on a salaried basis.
+Our independent workers have full control over their hours, their fees and who they work with.
+Our employment contracts are based on a contracted hour job with some requirements around the number of caregiving hours each person does, depending on their contract.
+They are paid for all the work they do, not just when they're giving care and support.
 We strongly disapprove of the widespread practice of offering zero hour contracts, which can easily result in poor pay and appalling working conditions for care workers.
 So we don't offer them.

 Do I have to sign a contract?

-Yes, we ask you to agree to our Terms of Use and you also make an agreement between you and members of your Team.
+Yes, we ask you to agree to our Getting Support Promise and you may also choose to make individual agreements between you and members of your Team.
 We help you with this.

 How do I know I'll get a good support worker?